Silphid/silphid.jekyll/_posts/2018-04-22-abstraction.md

 > Everything relating to implementation details should be kept out of an interface.

-That includes dependencies and configuration data (and basically anything that would be irrelevant if you were to re-implement that interface in a different class).
+That includes dependencies and configuration values (and basically anything that would be irrelevant if you were to re-implement that interface in a different class).
 These implementation details are better passed into class constructors and stored as immutable data (typically in read-only private fields).
 We will eventually come back to this, because it is a very important and often overlooked subject.

 ### About SOLID principles